Understanding BMS: The Role of IoT, components, data and control.

 What is a Building management system?

-A Building Management System (BMS) or building automation systems is a solution installed in buildings to monitor and control HVAC, lighting, energy usage, fire systems, and security systems.
-Deploying a BMS helps reduce operational expenses while offering centralized control for all building maintenance needs.
+A Building Management System (BMS), also known as a Building Automation System (BAS), is a solution installed in buildings to monitor and control HVAC, lighting, energy usage, fire systems, and security systems.

 Real-time data collection